Tine-m/SQL/sql.md

 ## Learning Objectives
 The idea is that you after working with these exercises:

-- is able to code summary queries using the aggregate functions: AVG, SUM, MIN, MAX, COUNT, COUNT(*)
+- are able to code summary queries using the aggregate functions: AVG, SUM, MIN, MAX, COUNT, COUNT(*)
-- is able to code summary queries with HAVING and GROUP BY
+- are able to code summary queries with HAVING and GROUP BY
 - can maintain an SQL script to handle database changes
-- AUTO_INCREMENT

 ## Relevance for your professional life